-Scalable Link Interface or SLI is the brand name for Nvidia’s multi-GPU technology established for linking up two or more graphics cards into a single output using a parallel processing algorithm.
+Scalable Link Interface or SLI is the brand name for NVIDIA’s multi-GPU technology designed to combine two or more graphics cards into a single output using a parallel processing algorithm.

-It sounds like a mouthful, but it’s a really cool piece of technology that has also been used by their competitors, AMD, with their CrossFire brand, and it’s worth talking about.
+It sounds like a mouthful but it’s a really cool piece of technology that has also been attempted by NVIDIA’s competitors, AMD, with their CrossFire brand.
+It’s worth taking a closer look.

 Table of ContentsShow

 A friend of mine fried his motherboard thinking that, as he had enough slots, he could insert graphics cards and simply boot up the computer.
 Okay, that was me.
 Still, there are a few more requirements than just a couple of available PCI-Express x16 slots.